Here are 5 tips on how to move with the kids:

 5. Get to know the neighbors

 Moving to a new neighborhood is overwhelming for children who have often grown up playing with other children in their old neighborhood.
 After moving day, bake some cookies and take the children door to door to introduce yourselves.
-If there are other children living in the neighborhood, organize a get-to-know-you playdate for both children and their parents at your house.
+If other children are living in the neighborhood, organize a get-to-know-you playdate for both children and their parents at your house.
 This is a low-stress way to meet people and help the children adjust to their new surroundings.